Jasson9/ContentWarning-MoreSettings/README.md

 2. Download this mod and extract it inside the **plugin** of **BepInEx** folder

 ## Contribution
-Any form of contribution is welcomed
+Any form of contribution is welcomed.